eric-houzelle/mini-gpt/README.md

 📄 License
 ----------

-This project is released under the MIT License.\
+This project is released under the Apache 2.0 License.\
 You are free to use, modify, and distribute it for educational or research purposes.